beluticona/beluticona/README.md

 ## About 👋

 - Hi, I’m **Belu Ticona**.
-- Recently, I've graduated from the University of Buenos Aires, my thesis dissertion was about applied ML in chemistry, studing metric robustness for small datasets in experimental sciences.
+- I'm starting my PhD in Computer Science at George Mason University in Fall 2024.
+Previously, I graduated from the University of Buenos Aires, my thesis dissertion was about applied ML in chemistry, studing metric robustness for small datasets in experimental sciences.
 - 👀 Interested in ML, education and open science.
 - 🌱 I’m learning about low-resource languages and socialNLP.
 - 🔬 Topics I'm reading/writting about are: